-The Headteacher and Deputy Headteacher are responsible for authorising suspension paperwork.
-It is the College Learning Leader's responsibility to complete the suspension paperwork and ensure that appropriate witness statements are supplied to support the content of the suspension paperwork.
+The Headteacher will apply with 'civil standard of proof' when making this decision, ie - on 'the balance of probabilities' it is more likely than not that a fact is true.
 Students will either receive an internal suspension (Centre) or an external suspension (at home) for a fixed period of time.
 The decision on the length of the suspension will be made by the Deputy Headteacher (Pastoral) based on the nature and seriousness of the incident (see appendix 4).
 However, the number and length of previous suspensions may be used to consider the length of the suspension issued by the Headteacher.

 There is no definitive list of circumstances that may result in a suspension from school.
-However, acts of physical aggression towards other members of the school community (students and staff), verbal abuse or threatening behaviour towards other members of the school community (students and staff), bullying, using racist language or undertaking racially motivated actions, abuse against sexual orientation or disability, behaviour in the community that brings the school into disrepute, smoking / vaping on the school site and posting images of a member of the school community on line without their consent will result in a suspension from school.
-The school reserves the right to consider a suspension from school for any behaviour that falls below expectations outlined in our 'Getting It Right' policy, including behaviour online and in the community. (see appendix 4)
+However, acts of physical aggression towards other members of the school community (students and staff); using or threatening to use an offensive weapon or other prohibited items; verbal abuse or threatening behaviour towards other members of the school community (students and staff); bullying; using racist language or undertaking racially motivated actions; abuse against sexual orientation or disability; behaviour in the community that brings the school into disrepute; smoking / vaping on the school site; and posting images of a member of the school community on line without their consent, will result in a suspension from school and /or permanent exclusion.
+The school reserves the right to consider a suspension from school for any behaviour that falls below expectations outlined in our 'Getting It Right' policy, including behaviour online and out of school, including evenings, weekends and school holidays. (see appendix 4)

-After the suspension has been agreed by the Headteacher, parents / carers will be contacted by telephone to explain the length of and reasons for the exclusion.
+After the suspension has been agreed by the Headteacher, parents / carers will be contacted by telephone to explain the length of and reasons for the suspension.
 This will be supported by a letter sent home to parents / carers clearly outlining the length of and reasons for the suspension.
+At each stage of the process the student will be informed of the actions taken, reasons for these actions and timescale for their reintegration back into school, if applicable.

-The Designated Safeguarding Lead (DSL) will contact appropriate external agencies to notify them of a decision to suspend a child potentially at risk, i.e. - Social Care, Youth Offending, and Family Support Teams.
+The Designated Safeguarding Lead (DSL) will contact appropriate external agencies to notify them of a decision to suspend a child potentially at risk, i.e. - Social Care, Virtual School, Youth Offending, and Family Support Teams.

-Parents / carers will be required to attend a reintegration meeting with the Deputy Headteacher (Pastoral) before the student returns to school.
+Parents / carers will be requested to attend a reintegration meeting with the Deputy Headteacher (Pastoral) before the student returns to school.
 During this meeting the student and parent/carer will be expected to agree the terms of a 'Behaviour Contract' and 'Behaviour Support Plan' to outline key expectations when the student returns to school.
 This contract will be reviewed in the initial 4-6 weeks, and parents/carers will be required to attend review meetings, as agreed in the initial contract.
-As part of the reintegration back into school, the student will be required to engage in a behaviour support programme delivered by our Behaviour Mentor and may be based in the pastoral hub for a fixed period of time before being phased back into full-time lessons.
+As part of the reintegration back into school, the student will be required to engage in a behaviour support programme delivered by our pastoral and/or Place2Be teams and may be based in the pastoral hub for a fixed period of time before being phased back into full-time lessons.
 Alternatively, a part-time timetable may be considered for a short period of time to reintegrate the student back into the school community.

-Parents/carers will be required to attend a formal meeting with the Headteacher if a student is suspended from school twice in an academic year and 'Governors Behaviour Panel' meeting with the Chair of Governors if a student is suspended from school three times in an academic year.
+Parents/carers will be requested to attend a formal meeting with the Headteacher if a student is suspended from school twice in an academic year and 'Governors Behaviour Panel' meeting with the Chair of Governors if a student is suspended from school three times in an academic year.
 As part of this process, students will be required to access support from the City of Birmingham School Outreach Service to avoid further suspensions that may lead to a permanent exclusion.